 Jagde launches his 2018/19 season with a return to the San Francisco Opera as Cavaradossi in a new production of Puccini’s Tosca.
 Critics hailed his previous outings of the role in San Francisco, lauding his “energy and ardor” (San Francisco Chronicle) and “robust tenor” (Huffington Post).
 He then travels to London’s Royal Opera House, starring as Don José in Bizet’s Carmen, conducted by Keri-Lynn Wilson.
 He sings Calaf for the first time in Europe this season, in a new production of Puccini’s Turandot this January at Palermo’s Teatro Massimo.

 In 2019, Brian Jagde embarks on a series of greatly anticipated house and role debuts.
 He will sing Turiddu in Mascagni’s Cavalleria Rusticana and Luigi in Puccini’s Il tabarro for the first time, in concert with the Dresdner Philharmonie and conductor Marek Janowski.
 These performances will be captured for a future album release.
 Jagde then sings his first Enzo Grimaldi in Ponchielli’s La Gioconda at the Gran Teatre del Liceu, marking his house and role debut.
 In the summer of 2019, Mr. Jagde makes his first appearance with the Opéra national de Paris, debuting as Don Alvaro in Verdi’s epic La forza del Destino at the Opéra Bastille, under the baton of Maestro Nicola Luisotti.
+He is also a featured artist at fundraising concerts for the Time In Kids arts initiative and the Kaufman Music Center in NYC.

 Brian began the 2017/18 season in his highly anticipated role debut as Calaf in Turandot at San Francisco Opera: “Jagde has clearly arrived as a world-class heroic tenor in this role debut … His “Nessun dorma” showed a huge breadth of space, moving seamlessly from an intimate whisper to a hall-filling embrace … his highs beautifully rode the crest of the orchestral wave” (Parterre).
 He then traveled to Switzerland for his debut at Opernhaus Zürich as Cavaradossi (Tosca) and sang the role later in the season at the Deutsche Oper Berlin.
 In February 2018, Jagde made his first appearance at the Het Concertgebouw in Amsterdam as the tenor soloist for a live radio broadcast performance of Verdi’s Requiem, with conductor Edo de Waart and the Radio Filharmonisch Orkest.
 Mr. Jagde made a spectacular debut as Der Fremde in a new Christof Loy production of Korngold’s rarely performed Das Wunder der Heliane at Deutsche Oper Berlin, for a future release from the Naxos label: “Above all, the versatile tenor Brian Jagde crowned a cast list of exquisite quality.
 He gave tirelessly in color and volume, textual security, and heroic splendor in a sovereign interpretation of the ‘Stranger’ …” (Das Opernglas).